Tell people why transit matters to you

 Transit is a service that many of us rely on.
 It’s deemed essential.
 Some of us choose it as an alternative to using cars.
 Many of us rely on it for commutes to and from work or school because we care about the climate or we want to save money.

 But the pandemic has changed transit use patterns.
-By the end of June, ridership in B.C. was estimated to be about 30 per cent of its pre-pandemic levels.
+By September, ridership in B.C. had returned to 43 per cent of its pre-pandemic levels.

 Just follow the steps in this tool to submit a letter to the editor of your local news outlet.

 Here are some suggested speaking points:

 - Introduce yourself (i.e., I’m a mother, student, healthcare worker, new Canadian, etc.).

 - Finish the sentence: I rely on transit because…